-A loose sentence is one in which the main idea (independent clause) comes first, followed by dependent clauses and phrases; therefore, a loose sentence makes complete sense if brought to a close before the actual ending: e.g., "We reached Edmonton that morning after a turbulent flight and some exciting experiences, tired but still exhilarated, full of stories to tell our friends and neighbours."
+A Loose Sentence is one in which the main idea (independent clause) comes first, followed by dependent clauses and phrases; therefore, a loose sentence makes complete sense if brought to a close before the actual ending:

+Example: "We reached Edmonton that morning after a turbulent flight and some exciting experiences, tired but still exhilarated, full of stories to tell our friends and neighbours."
 The sentence could end before the modifying phrase without losing its coherence.
 Loose sentences are the most natural for English speakers, who almost always talk in loose sentences.

-A periodic sentence is a type of parallel sentence which builds through three or more parallel constructions (dependent phrases or clauses) to a main clause.
+A Periodic Sentence is a type of parallel sentence which builds through three or more parallel constructions (dependent phrases or clauses) to a main clause.